Final Eldorado NF OSV Plan Anticipated in 2024

-BACKGROUND: Public comments closed August 6, 2018 on the Eldorado National Forest released its Draft Environmental Impact Statement (DEIS) for Over-Snow Vehicle (OSV) management on June 22, 2018.
-Especially compared with what we saw in the Tahoe Draft OSV Plan, we are disappointed with the level of analysis performed by the forest and with the limited range of alternatives being considered.
+BACKGROUND: Public comments closed August 6, 2018 on the Eldorado National Forest’s Draft Environmental Impact Statement (DEIS) for Over-Snow Vehicle (OSV) management on June 22, 2018.
+Especially compared with what we saw in the Tahoe Draft OSV Plan, we were disappointed with the level of analysis performed by the forest and with the limited range of alternatives being considered.
 The forest failed to seriously consider and analyze any significant further restrictions on OSV use and is actually proposing to open many popular and historic cross-country and backcountry ski zones to motorized use.

 There are significant problems with the Eldorado’s Draft Plan that violate both the National Environmental Policy Act (NEPA) and the 2015 Travel Rule: